Outreach and Civic Engagement

 The program is composed of five training sessions and final conference whereby high school students will be simulating member of parliaments in the European Parliament and Ministers in the Council of the European Union.

 For the past six years, more than 4,200 High school students from 85 schools have participated in the training sessions and the conference of LAUMEU program.

 LAU Model African Union

 The Outreach and Civic Engagement department at LAU launched the second annual LAU Model African Union.
-Under the slogan “With versatility and vitality…our leadership story continues”, the program included 300 delegates from 40 schools receiving the training in English virtually with an LAU secretariat of 60 students.
+For the past three years, more than 600 High school students from 40 schools have participated in the training sessions and the conference of LAUMAU program.

 LAU Model Good Governance (LAU MGG)